 Yosemite Conservancy has:

-NatureBridge partners with the National Park Service to inspire personal connections to the natural world through environmental education in Yosemite National Park.
-For almost four decades, our residential education programs have provided students from diverse cultural and economic backgrounds with the opportunity to actively experience nature's classroom, often for the first time.
+NatureBridge partners with the National Park Service to connect young people to the wonder and science of the natural world, igniting self-discovery and inspiring stewardship of our planet.
+Since 1971, our residential education programs have provided students from diverse cultural and economic backgrounds with the opportunity to actively experience nature's classroom, often for the first time.

 You can Support Yosemite by: